Fungal Nail Infection

 Following are the major risk factors regarding fungus nail infection:

-- Age; being old doubles a person’s chance of developing this condition
+Age; being old doubles a person’s chance of developing this condition

-- Sweating heavily; provides the right environment for the fungus to grow
+Sweating heavily; provides the right environment for the fungus to grow

-- Previous history of athlete’s foot; an infection can recur.
+Previous history of athlete’s foot; an infection can recur.

-- Walking or running barefoot; especially in damp communal areas such as gyms, shower rooms and swimming pools.
+Walking or running barefoot; especially in damp communal areas such as gyms, shower rooms, and swimming pools.

-- Psoriasis; a minor skin condition or a nail injury that is left untreated
+Psoriasis; a minor skin condition or a nail injury that is left untreated

-- Chronic diseases such as diabetes
+Chronic diseases such as diabetes

 Health Complications of Fungal Nail Infection

 Severe and untreated cases can cause permanent nail damage.
 It can also lead to the development of other infectious diseases.
 These infectious diseases do not only affect your nails but can also spread to other body parts such as feet and legs.
-This condition becomes more apparent if a person is suffering from any chronic disease such as diabetes and is taking medications for the treatment.
+This condition becomes more apparent if a person is suffering from any chronic disease such as diabetes and is taking medications for treatment.

 These medications can suppress the normal working of the immune system.
 Diabetic patients should be more careful of these conditions.
-Because due to the reduced blood circulation they are at a greater risk.
+Because due to the reduced blood circulation, they are at a greater risk.
 Severe cases can also result in amputation.

 A few lifestyle changes can be made to avoid the risk of infection:

-- Drying feet and hands well after showering.
+Drying feet and hands well after showering.

-- Avoiding walking barefoot in public places.
+Avoiding walking barefoot in public places.

-- Washing hands immediately after touching infected nails.
+Washing hands immediately after touching infected nails.

-- Getting manicures and pedicures from respectable salons.
+Getting manicures and pedicures from respectable salons.

 Clipping fingernails and toenails short and keeping them clean.